Violin Concerto No. 1 (Szymanowski)

 Karol Szymanowski’s Violin Concerto No. 1, Op.
 35, is considered one of the first modern violin concertos.
 It rejects traditional tonality and romantic aesthetics.

-It was written in 1916 while the composer was in Zarudzie, Ukraine.
+It was written in 1916 while the composer was in Zarudzie, Poland.
 Paul Kochanski advised Szymanowski on the fine point of violin technique during the composition of the concerto, and he later wrote the cadenza.
 The work is dedicated to Kochański.
 The likely inspiration for the concerto was Noc Majowa, a poem by the Polish poet Tadeusz Miciński.
 The concerto doesn't follow or duplicate the poem, yet Szymanowski's ecstatic, sumptuous music is an ideal companion to Miciński's language: